erwin-io/web-hrms-tqmo/HRMS.Web/plugins/baguettebox.js/CONTRIBUTING.md

 ## :pencil: Before you open a Pull Request
 - Follow Git best practices (especially use meaningful commit messages).
 - Describe thoroughly you work in a PR comment.
-- Be patient and understanding.
+- Be doctor and understanding.
 It's a side project, done in free time.

 Thank you to everyone who has contributed to baguetteBox.js!